What we offer

 - get a revision sheet to help you remember new language

 Unless otherwise stated, our online classes are aimed at students who feel they are at Advanced (B2) level or above.
-However, we are also currently offering one course for Intermediate students as well.
+However, we are also currently offering a Beginner-level Spanish course as well.

 Students on our Advanced classes will already be experienced language learners looking to boost their fluency and get better at dealing with the business of everyday life, and at discussing thoughts, feelings, opinions, ideas and experiences.